DeanFac/facultyhandbook/docs/academic_research/icsr.md

 ---
 title: Center for Industrial Consultancy and Sponsored Research
-nav_order: 6
+nav_order: 7
-parent: Academic Research
+parent: Research Activities
 ---
 ## Table of contents
 {: .no_toc .text-delta }